finnjames/falconbridge-docs/editing.md

 ![](images/00-log-in.png)

 Next, you will see the **Wordpress admin page**.
 From here you can make changes, add, and remove site content.
 By default, this will land on the Bluehost tab.
 The main page to see site information is the **dashboard**.
 Navigate the admin page with the bar on the left.

 ![](images/02-dashboard.png)

 ## Editing a page

-To edit a page, first click on "Pages" on the right.
+To edit a page, first click on "Pages" on the left.

 ![](images/03-pages.png)